tylerthomasallen/docs/README.md

 ## Contributing

 - #### Best Practices
-    - Educate with `working code examples`.
+    - Educate with `working code examples`
-    - `Bullet point` key points, procedures, and steps.
+    - `Bullet point` key points, procedures, and steps
-    - Use `shorter sentences with simpler words` (3rd grade reading level).
+    - Use `shorter sentences with simpler words` (3rd grade reading level)
+    - Promote action by leading each sentence with a `verb`
-    - Write in the viewpoint of the `user`, not Branch.
+    - Write in the viewpoint of the `user`, not Branch
     - Keep is simple (KISS) (`1 -> 2 -> 3`)
     - Don't repeat yourself (DRY) (`this can be found here`)